jakub-milasz/crime_data_analysis/README.md

 ## About data

-The data contains locations where crimes were commited.
+The data contains coordinates in ETRS 1989 Poland CS2000 Zone 7 Coordinate System of places where crimes were commited.

 ## Repository contents